kklimonda/neutron/doc/source/devref/ovs_vhostuser.rst

 The networking-ovs-dpdk repo will continue to exist and undergo active development.
 This feature just removes the necessity for a separate ML2 driver and OVS agent in the networking-ovs-dpdk repo.
-The networking-ovs-dpdk project also provides a devstack plugin which also allows automated CI, a Puppet module, and an OpenFlow-based security group implementation.
+The networking-ovs-dpdk project also provides a devstack plugin which also allows automated CI, a puppet module, and an OpenFlow-based security group implementation.